The Donation of Human Organs

 We now turn to consider the proposals for reform listed above.

 1.2.1 Encourage or mandate clearer choices by the deceased

 Some ethical questions are raised by penalizing people for not choosing or for introducing monetary encouragement.
 It may be replied that no one is pressured to donate, as opposed to choose; that the penalties or encouragement are slight; and that transplants are of such value to the needy that any ethical objections are easily overridden.
-The real difficulty for the proposal is that in the few places it has been tried (such as the US states of Virginia and Texas), people who are pressured to choose themselves default to ‘no’ (den Hartogh 2008a).
-While the underlying idea is often correct and families do default to ‘no’ when uncertain about the deceased's wishes, neither mandated choice nor its cousins seems likely to increase retrieval rates by much.
+The real difficulty is that mandated choice may not increase retrieval rates by much.
+In some places where it has been tried (such as the U.S. states of Virginia and Texas), people who are pressured to choose themselves default to “no” (den Hartogh 2008a).
+In New Zealand, where one must choose as a condition of getting a driving license, the choice is often ignored by intensive care doctors and families because it does not seem like a genuine decision.

 1.2.2 End the family’s power of veto

-Families have at least the de facto power to veto retrieval from the deceased, even those who adamantly wanted to donate their organs.
-Does this power not give excessive weight to the interests of families as against the interests of both the deceased and potential recipients?
+Families usually have at least the de facto power to veto retrieval from the deceased, even those who adamantly wanted to donate their organs.
+Does this power not give excessive weight to the interests of families as against the interests of both the deceased and potential recipients (Liberman 2015; Zambrano 2017)?